pericoel21/allGuardsmanRPG/system/core-mechanics/rolling-dice.md

 ## Crits and Fumbles
 see [[crits-fumbles]]
 - Lower clocks?

+## Calling the roll
+How to communicate rolls efficiently:
+Say: success tier x or failure

 ## Rolls with Stats scores greater than 11
 > [!danger] Here be dragons